oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

     ![](images/Hub-Tile2.png "Hub Homepage")

 7. Alternately, you can run emcli to list available Gold Images.
-Execute the following commands in the terminal to see the list of Gold Images available
+Execute the following commands in the terminal to see the list of Gold Images available.

     To  retrieve Column values in same line, execute the below format command in terminal

     ```